ivgivanov/100-days-of-code/log.md

 **Thoughts:** Planning to utilize everything I've lerned so far... rest api controllers with spring boot, maven and of course interacting with VMware vCenter Server

 **Link to work:** ### N/A only on paper

+### Day 87: August 27, 2020

+**Today's Progress:** Worked on internal task and found an error in the current approach that requires somebody else to look into

+**Thoughts:** 30 minutes to get "in the zone" of what I'm going to do and how.
+About 1 hour coding and then 30 minutes of troubleshooting.
+At least I'm happy I found the root cause!

+**Link to work:** ### Private repository